 What data we hold and how we collect it

-Scottish Ballet collects data through two main channels:
+Scottish Ballet collects data through three main channels:

-- If you sign up to join our free membership programme or pay for a product or service through our website then we will collect the data necessary to complete the transaction.
+- If you sign up to become a Free Friend or pay for a product or service through our website then we will collect the data necessary to complete the transaction.
 This data can include but is not limited to; name, postal address, email address, phone number, payment details (note that this information will not be stored by the website or our ticketing system) and on occasion special category data such as medical information.
 All information collected through our website is done so by the data subject filling in an online form.
-To update what data we hold about you click here to log into your account, you can also update your direct marketing preferences and interests there.
+You can change these permissions at any time by unsubscribing via one of our marketing emails, or by updating your contact permission preferences in your account.

 Medical data is collected when a participant signs up for our dance classes and workshops.
 It is necessary that we are aware of emergency contact details and any health requirements so that our teachers can make your experience as safe as possible.
 This data is kept on record in accordance with our retention schedule.
 We will always ask for this data at the point of purchase, even if you have been a student with us before.
 This ensures we have the most accurate and up to date information possible, this is done in the interest of your health and safety.
 Other kinds of data we may gather includes still or moving images of participants.